 One step Illinois has taken is to file a waiver that would make many Medicaid processes easier and faster for providers and recipients alike.
 This waiver, an 1135 waiver, asks for relief including:

 - Covering all over-the-counter medications for symptomatic relief of fever, body aches, cough, etc. for all Medicaid recipients.

 - Making it easier for healthcare providers to be part of the Medicaid program.

 - Covering tele-health digital visits between doctors and patients.

 - Allowing people more time to appeal Medicaid denials.

 UPDATE, March 24, 2020: The federal government approved certain provisions of Illinois’ 1135 waiver request.
 Read more.

-Along with this essential waiver, the state has issued important guidance requiring all COVID-19 testing to be covered at no cost to individuals.
+Along with this essential waiver, the state issued important guidance requiring all COVID-19 testing to be covered at no cost to individuals.
 Additionally, the Families First Coronavirus Response Act passed by Congress provides additional support to Illinois by increasing the federal dollars the state gets for Medicaid coverage.
-The Act also suspends Medicaid cancellations for the duration of the federal emergency declaration, meaning people who would have been cut off Medicaid for various reasons will keep their coverage through the crisis.
+The Act also suspends Medicaid cancellations for the duration of the federal emergency declaration, meaning people who would have been cut off Medicaid will keep their coverage through the crisis.

 Today, more than 100,000 Illinoisans are waiting to have their Medicaid application approved.
 Back in 2018, Legal Council filed a motion to enforce a consent decree against the state for illegally delaying and denying these applications, and we have obtained temporary Medicaid coverage for tens of thousands of people caught in the backlog.
-However, to ensure that the remaining backlog doesn’t prevent people from seeking care for COVID-related symptoms, we ask that Illinois:
+However, to make sure the remaining backlog doesn’t prevent people from seeking care for COVID-related symptoms, we ask that Illinois:

 - Automatically provide immediate temporary Medicaid to all individuals in the backlog.